 - (1) The court must hold a timely hearing on the application at which the payee must appear in person unless the court determines that good cause excuses the payee from appearing in person.
 Current law specifies that the court upon the filing of the application must set a date and time for a hearing. - (2) Not less than 20 days prior to the date set by the court for the hearing, the transferee must file with the court and serve a notice of the proposed transfer and the application for its approval in the manner provided in the civil rules for service of process on all "interested parties" (current law), including a parent or other guardian or authorized legal representative of any interested party who is not legally competent (added by the bill).
 The bill eliminates the specification of service of the notice on the court, any "responsible administrative authority" that previously approved the structured settlement, the annuity issuer, and the structured settlement obligor (note that the latter two entities are included in the definition of "interested party").
-The bill removes from current law the use and definition of "responsible administrative authority" which means any government authority of another state vested by that state's law with the original exclusive jurisdiction over the settled claim resolved by a structured settlement.
-Under the bill, "interested party" means the payee, any beneficiary irrevocably designated under the annuity contract to receive payments following the payee's death, the annuity issuer, the structured settlement obligor, and any other party to the structured settlement that has continuing rights or obligations to receive or make payments under the structured settlement.
+The bill removes from current law the use and definition of "responsible administrative authority" which means any government authority of another state vested by that state's law with the original exclusive jurisdiction over the "settled claim" resolved by a structured settlement.
+As a result of eliminating the definition of "responsible administrative authority" which refers to a settled claim, the bill also eliminates the current definition of "settled claim" which means the original tort claim resolved by a structured settlement."15 Under the bill, "interested party" means the payee, any beneficiary irrevocably designated under the annuity contract to receive payments following the payee's death, the annuity issuer, the structured settlement obligor, and any other party to the structured settlement that has continuing rights or obligations to receive or make payments under the structured settlement.
 Under current law, "interested party" includes the payee, the annuity issuer, the structured settlement agreement obligor, and any other party that has continuing rights or obligations under the structured settlement agreement.

-&lt;sup>12 R.C.
-2323.584(A).
+&lt;sup>16 R.C.
+2323.58(G).